Types of Blood Clots

 - Certain infections (HIV / AIDS, hepatitis C, or Lyme disease)

-The location of the blood clot and its effect on blood flow is what causes the signs.
+The location of the blood clot and its effect on blood flow are what causes the signs.
 If a blood clot or thrombus is considered, the history may explore risk factors or situations that could put the patient at risk of forming a clot.

 - Ultrasound:

-- Ultrasound is Widely used for diagnosing blood clots.
+- Ultrasound is widely used for diagnosing blood clots.

 - Shows interrupted blood flow if there's a clot.